 Interested in all things social justice, action, and organizing at Berkeley Hillel?
 Read descriptions about all of our social justice offerings here!
 Interested in joining the next cohort of Hillel’s Social Justice Fellowship?
 Reach out to Micah Lesch, Hillel’s Engagement Associate for more information.

 - Jews of Color Collective: A place for Jews of Color, multiracial, and mixed-race Jews to gather, process, and prioritize themselves.
 We do not meet weekly, but we hold occasional events, Shabbat dinners, and conversations.

-- Challah 4 Hunger: Love bread?
-Join Challah 4 Hunger.
-Each Thursday at 6:30 p.m., dozens of students come together to braid and bake Challah in a variety of flavors (chocolate chip, rosemary, and garlic, apple pie).
-The Challah is then sold to benefit causes around issues of hunger and food security.
+- Challah 4 Hunger: Enjoy braiding challah?
+Are you concerned about food insecurity on campus?
+Join Challah 4 Hunger every Thursday at 6:30 p.m. with 50-60 fellow students who come together to braid and bake Challah in a variety of flavors (chocolate chip, rosemary, and garlic, apple pie).
+The Challah is then sold ($3 for Challah, $1 for a delicious pretzel bite) to benefit causes around issues of hunger and food security.